California's Guide to Conditional Use Permit

 • Strategic project modifications to address concerns

-• Hearing representation and testimony
+• Hearing representation

 Post-Approval Coordination